Preparations for Quantum Computing in Hadron Physics: Gauge fixing

 with the \textit{front-form Hamiltonian} $\hat P^-$ defined as the conserved Noether charge under front-form space-time translations.

 Light-front dynamics is useful for several reasons.
 First, conservation of momentum at interaction vertices, together with the positivity of the front-form momentum $p^+=p_1^+ + p_3^+$ precludes interactions with only creation or only annihilation operators, thereby simplifying the structure of the Hamiltonian\footnote{Of course this condition does not apply to only-gluon interactions, since in this case $p^+$ can vanish.
-This exception can, however, be circumvented by employing a regularization procedure that assumes gluons to have an infinitesimally small mass~\cite{Glazek:2018kvx,Galvez-Viruet:2023bid}.}.
+This exception can, however, be circumvented by employing a regularisation procedure that assumes gluons to have an infinitesimally small mass~\cite{Glazek:2018kvx,Galvez-Viruet:2023bid}.}.
 Relativity requires preserving the commutation relations of the 10 generators of the Poincar\'e group.
 In a front form representation 7 of these generators are interaction free, one of them being the boost along $z$ direction, which in this form has a particularly simple structure.
-The form form is therefore specially convenient for describing processes that involve a preferred direction of motion, as is the case in deep inelastic scattering.
+The front-form is therefore specially convenient for describing processes that involve a preferred direction of motion, as is the case in deep inelastic scattering.

-Two main approaches are used to perform numerical calculation in Light-Front QCD, which can be simulated on a quantum computer: Discretized Light-Cone Quantization (DLCQ)~\cite{Pauli:1985ps,Pauli:1985pv} and Basis Light-Front Quantization (BLFQ)~\cite{Vary:2009gt}, the later originated from the former.
-DLCQ discretizes the fundamental fields on the space-time, providing a suitable framework for simulating \textit{ab initio} fundamental interactions, whereas BLFQ adopts a basis function representation and is well suited for formulating effective theories and computing static hadron observables~\cite{Kreshchuk:2020dla}.
+Two main approaches are used to perform numerical calculation in Light-Front QCD, which can be simulated on a quantum computer: Discretised Light-Cone Quantisation (DLCQ)~\cite{Pauli:1985ps,Pauli:1985pv} and Basis Light-Front Quantisation (BLFQ)~\cite{Vary:2009gt}, the latter originated from the former.
+DLCQ discretises the fundamental fields on the space-time, providing a suitable framework for simulating \textit{ab initio} fundamental interactions, whereas BLFQ adopts a basis function representation and is well suited for formulating effective theories and computing static hadron observables~\cite{Kreshchuk:2020dla}.